-According to research by Redfin, in January 2021, homes are on the market for an average of 34 days before being sold, 23 days faster than a year ago.
+According to research by Redfin, in March 2021, homes sat on the market for an average of 25 days before being sold, 19 days faster than a year ago.
 Agents work to expose the home to as many buyers as possible during this time period.
 To facilitate this strategy, agents install lockboxes on homes to allow for more timely access.

 Homes with lockboxes tend to show more, and more showings mean the possibility of a faster sale.
 However, not everyone is comfortable with a lockbox and not knowing who might be in their home.

 Some brokers require their agents to use lockboxes, while others offer choices.
 If you're given a choice, you'll have to decide on based on your level of comfort with agents and buyers in your home, your selling needs and your availability to be present at a showing.
 You might want to know your options, and then understand some of the advantages and drawbacks.

 Using a Lockbox

 Vacant With Lockbox

 The home is unoccupied, or the sellers are on vacation.
 In either case, the seller is OK with the buyer's agent going directly to the home with a buyer and gaining entry through the lockbox.

 Generally, the phone number listed in multiple listing system (MLS) is the seller's number.
 The buyer's agent calls and establishes a mutually agreeable arrival time.
 If no one answers the phone, the agent leaves a message and goes directly to the home without further communication attempts, unless the seller calls the agent to reschedule.